Updated: Sep 15

 Leakage area estimates can also be normalized for the size of the enclosure being tested.

 When a contractor retro-fits an existing house with cellulose using the low-density method, they typically drill two one-inch diameter holes per wall cavity; one about three feet from the bottom and another about one foot from the top.
 The bottom hole is filled first and continues to fill until the material flow stops.
 The top hole is then filled to finish the channel.

-The inherant problem with this method is its low-density installation and the fact that air pockets form within the wall cavity when this method is used.
-Once the air in these pockets dissapate from the wall cavity, the entire channel of insulation sags or settles, greatly reducing the effectiveness of the installation, as well as any air-sealing benefits the homeowner was seeking to achieve.
+The inherent problem with this method is its low-density installation and the fact that air pockets form within the wall cavity when this method is used.
+Once the air in these pockets dissipate from the wall cavity, the entire channel of insulation sags or settles, greatly reducing the effectiveness of the installation, as well as any air-sealing benefits the homeowner was seeking to achieve.

 Because of these problems, the dense-pack method was created.